xcore/sw_motor_control/doc/quickstart-ctrl/index.rst

 Running the firmware
 --------------------

-  The main FOC application can be run on the hardware by executing the following command within an XMOS command line:
+  The example application can be run on the hardware by executing the following command within an XMOS command line:

     *xrun app_control_board_demo/bin/Release/app_control_board_demo.xe*